Jens-Carl Kristensen

-Jens-Carl Kristensen, alternatively spelled Jens-Carl Christensen (2 March 1933 – 5 June 2018), was a Danish association football player, who played for Akademisk Boldklub in Denmark.
-He was the top goalscorer of the 1954 Danish football championship, and played one game for the Denmark national football team.
-He moved abroad to play professionally for La Chaux-de-Fonds in France.
-Kristensen died on 5 June 2018, at the age of 85.
+Jens-Carl Anker Kristensen (2 March 1933 – 5 June 2018), alternatively spelled Jens-Carl Christensen, was a Danish footballer who played as a forward for AB and for Swiss club FC La Chaux-de-Fonds.
+He won the Danish championship with AB in the 1951–52 season and was the top goalscorer of the 1953–54 season.
+For the Denmark national team he played one game.
+When Kristensen moved abroad to FC La Chaux-de-Fonds in Switzerland he became one of the first Danish professional players.
+He died on 5 June 2018, at the age of 85.